borkshop/js/jspit/stream.md

 ## WIP

 ## Done

+Started out on a jspit BSP demo page.

+# 2020-11-25

 Got a basic BSP harness working under a development version of the cdom-template demo.
 Not quite sure what to do with it yet, and the hallway connector is as yet unexercised.